 Campus & Buildings

 Red Barn - Preschool thru Kindergarten

-Farmhouse - This beautiful building, listed on the National Historical Registry, is home to our Middle School program.
+This beautiful building, listed on the National Historical Registry, is home to our middle school program.

-White Barn - This former milk barn features a large mural by artist Bill Dunlap.
-It houses our large STEAM room for projects in science, technology, engineering, art, and math.
+White Barn - This former milk barn features a large mural by artist Bill Dunlap and houses our large STEAM room for projects in science, technology, engineering, art, and math.
 We also use it as a performance space.

 Solar Shed - This large building holds Lucy School's solar panels and serves as our gymnasium.

 On March 23, 2009, Lucy School received an occupancy permit for its new state-of-the-art “green” classroom building!
 Designed to house its primary, art and music programs, the new building is registered with the U.S. Green Building Council (USGBC) for certification under the LEED (Leadership in Energy and Environmental Design) program, an independent, third-party verification that it meets the highest green building and performance measures and it is a healthy place to live and work.
 An environment that is healthy and conducive to learning was a basic requirement in the design and construction of the school’s new classroom building.

 The building is a wonderful source of learning, hands-on education that the children experience and participate in every day.
 The project has informed our curriculum, with the children following along from the early excavation (exploring soils and rocks) to the various stages of construction.
 Flushing a toilet, washing hands or sorting waste in recycling bins are daily experiences that reinforce green principles.
 Most importantly, this building complements beautifully our environmental and outdoor education curriculum that promotes a love of nature and environmental stewardship.